-PR departments and consultancies do not always adhere to traditional patterns of career progression, but for employees who demonstrate outstanding ability, promotion can be very rapid.
+PR departments and consultancies do not always adhere to traditional patterns of career progression but, if you demonstrate outstanding ability, promotion can be rapid.

 Further progression to management-level posts is likely to take a further two to three years and depends heavily on your personal aptitude, performance and motivation.
 A willingness to move between employers or geographical areas may be necessary in order to broaden your experience or move into a more specialist role.

 Consultancy can offer broad experience before specialising.
 It is possible to move between in-house and consultancy roles.

 Professional qualifications may also assist with career development and can be gained through the CIPR.